-- Upon initial power or reset, the Call Button LED will illuminate. - During network setup the Call Button LED will blink 10 times per second until the device can find a network address.
-This can take from 5 to 60 seconds. - When the software has finished initialization, the Call Button LED will blink twice. - When a call is established (not just ringing), the Call Button LED will blink. - On the Device Configuration Page (see Section 2.4.4, "Configure the Device"), there is an option called Button Lit When Idle.
+- Upon initial power or reset, the Call Button LED will illuminate. - When the software has finished initialization, the Call Button LED will blink twice. - When a call is established (not just ringing), the Call Button LED will blink. - On the Device Configuration Page (see Section 2.4.4, "Configure the Device"), there is an option called Button Lit When Idle.
 This option sets the normal state for the indicator light.
 The Call Button LED will still blink during initialization and calls. - The Call Button LED flashes briefly at the beginning of RTFM mode.